 Not great for large tacos or hot dogs

 Great for parties, the taco rack is durable and sustainable.
-Just be sure to wash by hand, since it is made of wood, after all.
+Just be sure to wash it by hand to keep it from warping, since it is made of wood.

 Price at time of publish: $16